You might notice Duplicate without user-selected canonical under excluded in the Google search console under indexing –> pages section.

 Once you update the canonical tag, you have to remove the web page selected by Google as a canonical web page from the Google index by the upcoming steps.

-Step 2 - Remove the Duplicate Page From XML Sitemap, and use 410:
+Step 2 - Remove the duplicate page from XML sitemap

 When you update the original page’s canonical tag, you should remove the duplicate pages using the 410 HTTP response code (Content is gone).